harshraj22/smallProjects/README.md

 - [x] Adding images to posts
 - [ ] Make some arrangement for posts with no images
 - [x] Store posts in database (mysql)
-- [x] Add CSS and JS to make it usable
+- [x] Add CSS/Bootstrap4 and JS to make it usable